AS FEATURED ON

 To ensure you're getting genuine Lavily items, always make your purchases directly from try-lavily.com.

 No nylon.
 No microplastics.
-Cleans just as well without feeding you plastic.

 60-day money-back guarantee